ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • rate and extent of vascular occlusions

-• the patient’s ability to establish a functional collateral circulation
+• patient’s ability to form functional collateral circulation

 • age

-• some patients are stable without surgical intervention, sometimes after severe cerebral infarct or hemorrhage with a permanent disability
+• some patients remain stable without surgical intervention; sometimes, they stabilize after severe cerebral infarction or hemorrhage with a permanent disability

-• approx. 50-60% of affected patients have cognitive impairment due to multiinfarct dementia
+• approx. 50-60% of patients exhibit cognitive impairment due to multiinfarct dementia

 • the most common cause of death is intracranial hemorrhage